 INSTITUTIONAL REFUND POLICY: After the cancellation period, the institution will provide a prorata refund of ALL funds paid for tuition charges to students who have completed 60 percent or less of the period of attendance.
 Once more than 60 percent of the enrollment period in the entire course has elapsed (including absences) there will be no refund to the student.
+If a student obtains a loan to pay for an educational program, the student will have to repay the full amount of the loan plus interest, less the amount of any refund.
 If the student has received federal student aid funds, the student is entitled to a refund of monies not paid from federal student financial aid program funds.
-A registration fee of \$100.00 is a non-refundable item.
-Equipment, books, supplies, tools, uniforms, kits and any other items issued and received by the student would not be returnable.
+A registration fee of \$100.00 is a nonrefundable item.
+Equipment, books, supplies, tools, uniforms, kits and any other items issued and received by the student would not be returnable after the cancellation period.
 Once received by the student it will belong to the student and will represent a liability to the student.
-If you cancel the agreement, the school will refund any money that you paid, less any deduction for registration fee and equipment received.
+If you cancel the agreement, the school will refund any money that you paid, less any deduction for registration fee.
 If you withdraw from school after the cancellation period, the refund policy described above will apply.
 If the amount that you have paid is more than the amount that you owe for the time you attended, then a refund will be made within 45 days of the official withdrawal.
 If the amount that you owe is more than the amount that you have already paid, then you will have to arrange with the institution to pay that balance.
 Official withdrawal date is on the student's notification or school's determination.
 In accordance to the state pro-rata policy the amount the school would be allowed to retain would be calculated in the following hypothetical example: